Upoma00/Upoma00/README.md

 #                                        Hi there 👋, my name is Khan Shariya Hasan Upoma
 Currently, I'm working as a research assistant in Dept of Computer Science and Business faculty at Sonargoan University on the project "Rural Farmer's Willingness to Use Al in Agriculture in the Digital Transformative Era"

-In 2021, Previously I worked in NSU HCI DIAL Lab, a Pet project for Data Analysis  as a data scientist to analyze sentiment from qualitative research
+In 2021, Previously I worked in NSU HCI DIAL Lab, a Pet project for Data Analysis  as a data scientist to analyze sentiment from Quantitative research

 Skills: C/C++/Python/DSA/OOP